mikaukora/c16-asm/README.md

     make

-To run with Vice:
+To run main.s with Vice:

-    make run
+    make run-main

 Clean: